CALL US TODAY – (973) 564-8890

-Millburn Hearing & Balance (MHB) is an Audiology and Physical Therapy practice offering comprehensive hearing and balance services.
-MHB combines the diagnostic expertise of Audiology and the rehabilitation services of Physical therapy.
-MHB’s Audiologists and Physical Therapists are trained in Complete Balance Assessment and Rehabilitation.
+Millburn Audiology & Balance (MAB) is an Audiology and Physical Therapy practice offering comprehensive audiology and balance services.
+MAB combines the diagnostic expertise of Audiology and the rehabilitation services of Physical therapy.
+MAB’s Audiologists and Physical Therapists are trained in Complete Balance Assessment and Rehabilitation.
 All staff holds certification in vestibular rehabilitation from the American Institute of Balance.
-MHB’s multi-disciplinary approach provides quality care for individuals with Balance Disorders and Hearing loss.
-The MHB team delivers extensive diagnostic and rehabilitative services including:
+MAB’s multi-disciplinary approach provides quality care for individuals with Balance Disorders and Hearing loss.
+The MAB team delivers extensive diagnostic and rehabilitative services including:

 - Comprehensive Audiologic Evaluation